seriiserii825/Knowledge-base_/server/server.md

 # Add user to sudo
 - /etc/sudoers - add line boss ALL=(ALL) NOPASSWD: ALL - user can work without print a password

+# change port
+sudo vim /etc/ssh/sshd_config
+Port to 5050
-- ssh -p 5050 root@IP_ADDRESS check if we cant enter with root
-- ssh -p 5050 boss@IP_ADDRESS
+ssh -p 5050 root@IP_ADDRESS check if we cant enter with root ssh -p 5050 boss@IP_ADDRESS

-# Nginx

 #Map